robenkleene/design-references/blender/tutorials/blender-bouncing-graph.md

     1. The second peak should be smaller than the first.
     2. Tighten the right and left handles of the keyframes at `0`.
     3. Scale the width of the second bounce smaller than the first.

+## Improve Speed

+Make the animation faster by scaling the entire animation smaller.

+1. Put the playhead at `0` and select all the points, select `2D Cursor`, from the `Pivot Point` dropdown, hit `s` `x` to scale the entire animation smaller by dragging to the left.